 Figure 5.
-Pilot data showing similarities/differences between song and speech for each of the six hypothesized features across speakers of five languages (coauthors McBride, Hadavi, Ozaki, D. Sadaphal, and Nweke).
+Pilot data showing similarities/differences between song and speech for each of the six hypothesized features across speakers of five languages (coauthors McBride, Hadavi, Ozaki, D. Sadaphal, and Nweke) Red diamonds indicate the population mean and black bars are confidence intervals estimated by the meta-analysis method.
+Although we use false discovery rate to adjust the alpha-level, these intervals are constructed based on Bonferroni corrected alpha (i.e. 0.05/6).
+Whether the confidence interval is one-sided or two-sided is determined by the type of the hypothesis.
 Positive effect sizes indicates song having a higher value than speech, with the exception of “temporal rate”, whose sign is reversed for ease of visualization (i.e., the data suggest that speech is faster than song.
 The effect size is originally measured by relative effect, and that result is transformed into Cohen’s d for interpretability.
-Vertical lines at ±0.4 indicate the “smallest effect size of interest” (SESOI) suggested by Brysbaert (2019).
+The red shaded area surrounded by vertical lines at ±0.4 indicate the “smallest effect size of interest” (SESOI) suggested by Brysbaert (2019).
 See Fig. 3 for a schematic of how each effect size is calculated from each pair of sung/spoken recordings.